 - Total Asset Protection – These Partnership plans provide that once benefits are exhausted, the policyholder can qualify for Medicaid regardless of the amount of assets.
 There are two plans to choose from for this type as well: three years of nursing home benefits and six years of home care benefits paid at 50 percent of the nursing home daily benefit OR four years of nursing home benefits and four years of home care benefits paid at 100 percent of the nursing home benefit.
 While New York offers two unlimited asset protection plans, this desirable feature only happens after the benefits of the policy have been used up.
 A danger is that if a daily benefit is chosen which is inadequate for the policyholder’s needs, he or she could exhaust most or all assets paying the difference between the policy’s benefit and the cost of care before the benefits are used up.

-For example, in 2013 New York requires new Partnership policy purchasers to purchase a minimum of $265 for the daily nursing home benefit.
-Long Island averages $390 for a semi-private room.
-If only the minimum is purchased, the policyholder could easily wind up paying $125 per day or more out of pocket, which amounts to almost $140,000 over the three-year benefit period for nursing home care.
+For example, in 2020 New York requires new Partnership policy purchasers to purchase a minimum of $337 for the daily nursing home benefit ($168 for home care).
+Long Island averages $441 for a semi-private room.
+If only the minimum is purchased, the policyholder could easily wind up paying $104 per day or more out of pocket, which amounts to almost $114,000 over the three-year benefit period for nursing home care.
 Based on the map below provided by The New York State Long-Term Care Partnership, it’s easy to guess that the cost of care, while lower in some regions of New York can easily run as high as $400 per day.

 Indiana provides a combination of these two models.
 The combo plan provides the dollar-for-dollar asset protection, but if the policyholder purchases a benefit maximum that will pay about four years of benefits, the policy will provide total asset protection like the New York option.
-Since $291,050 represents about four years of benefits at current costs, purchasing a policy that would pay out that much in benefits would qualify for the total asset protection feature in Indiana.
-(The $291,050 is the 2013 amount and will increase each year to account for inflation.)
-Here are three possible scenarios to meet the 2013 requirement:
+Since $$409,537 represents about four years of benefits at current costs, purchasing a policy that would pay out that much in benefits would qualify for the total asset protection feature in Indiana.
+(The $$409,537 is the 2020 amount and will increase each year to account for inflation.)
+Here are two possible scenarios to meet the 2020 requirement:

-The Indiana Partnership maintains a list of agents who have had special Partnership training and publishes the names in a directory for consumers.
-Call the Indiana Partnership telephone number or access the website listed at the end of this chapter for information on how to be listed in the directory of approved agents.
+The Indiana Partnership maintains a list of insurance companies that offer approved policies.
+Call the Indiana Partnership telephone number 866-234-4582 or access the website listed at the end of this chapter for the list of companies.